Chinese Airline Industry Blossoms: 1984-2002

 This was in response to a number of accidents, which in only a few years had killed almost four hundred people.
 The crashes included those of not just Russian built aircraft, like a China General Aviation Yak-42D which overran the runway at Guangzhou killing 108 in July 1992, but also that of modern Western equipment.
 In 1993 alone there were three write-offs, involving a China Northwest BAe 146-300, a China Eastern MD-82 and a China Northern MD-82 whilst an incident involving a China Eastern MD-11 also killed two people.

 The final straw was the crash of a China Northwest Airlines TU-154M near Xian on June 6 1994 which killed all fourteen crew and one hundred and forty six passengers.
 Chinese air safety certainly improved dramatically throughout the rest of the 1990s with only single crashes in 1997 and 1999 causing fatalities.
 Another outcome of the issues facing Chinese airport and air traffic control infrastructure was the implementation of bans on turboprop types at congested airports like Beijing Capital, where their slow speeds and small size proved a nuisance.
 This in turn stimulated the transition of prop operators like Zhongyuan and Wuhan Airlines to jet operations.

-This article continues in part 2 as we take a closer look at the fleets of the big 6 in the 1990s:
+This article continues in part 2 as I take a closer look at the fleets of the big 6 in the 1990s: